Planning an event? Here’s the first step in your church communications strategy

 1. What’s the Dream?

-Before creating your pitch, ask yourself, “Who is this meant to connect with?”
-This is usually a subset of your audience, and one you’ve hopefully defined in your Messaging Blueprint.
+Before creating your Invitation, ask yourself, “Who is this meant to connect with?”
+This is usually a subset of your audience, and one you’ve hopefully defined in your Messaging Blueprint (a broader part of your church communications strategy).

 Once you’ve clearly defined your audience, think about that person’s “dream scenario” in relation to your “Offer” (the thing you created).